Current Research Areas

 Sensemaking

 Sensemaking is the process of making sense of complex and ambiguous situations.
-It refers to the cognitive and social processes that people use to understand, interpret, and make decisions in dynamic and unpredictable situations.
+It refers to the cognitive and social processes by which people understand, interpret, and make decisions in dynamic and unpredictable situations.

 Sensemaking has its roots in organizational behavior, sociology, and psychology, and has been the focus of extensive research over the past few decades.
 This research has highlighted the importance of sensemaking across domains, including decision-making, organizational change, team sensemaking, and sensemaking in crisis situations.
 The process of sensemaking involves several key components, including:

-Gathering and processing information: Sensemaking starts with collecting data and information from various sources, including people, documents, and digital sources.
+1. Gathering and processing information: Sensemaking begins with collecting data from multiple sources, including people, documents, and digital materials.
 The information is then processed and analyzed to identify patterns, trends, and relationships.

-Interpreting information: assigning meaning to collected and processed data.
-People use their prior knowledge and experience, as well as the context in which the information is being used, to interpret the data.
+2. Interpreting information: assigning meaning to collected and processed data.
+People draw on prior knowledge and experience, as well as the context in which the information is used, to interpret the data.

-Making decisions: Sensemaking is often used in decision-making contexts, where people use the information and interpretations they have generated to make informed decisions.
+3. Making decisions: Sensemaking is often employed in decision-making contexts, where people draw on the information and interpretations they have generated to make informed decisions.

 In conclusion, sensemaking is a crucial process in many situations, particularly in complex and dynamic environments where traditional decision-making approaches may not be practical.
 Understanding and improving sensemaking processes can help individuals and organizations make better decisions and navigate challenging situations more effectively.